Conference 2024: Travel and accommodation

 Accommodation

-Accommodation and breakfast are not provided as part of our conference ticket options, but the Macdonald Aviemore Resort have reserved a limited number of rooms for our delegates at £174 per night, single occupancy.
+Accommodation and breakfast are not provided as part of our conference ticket options, but the Macdonald Aviemore Resort have accommodation available on site.

 Aviemore also offers a variety of accommodation including hotels, B&Bs, self-catering and nearby campsites.
 More information can be found on the accommodation pages of the Visit Aviemore website